Athanasius of Alexandria: Fifth exile

 The accession of Emperor Valens gave a fresh lease of life to the Arian party.
 He issued a decree banishing the bishops who had been deposed by Constantius but who had been permitted by Jovian to return to their sees.
 The news created the greatest consternation in Alexandria, and the prefect, in order to prevent a serious outbreak, gave public assurance that the very special case of Athanasius would be laid before the emperor.
 But Athanasius seems to have divined what was preparing in secret against him.
 He quietly withdrew from Alexandria in October 364 and took up his abode in a country house outside the city.
 Valens, who seems to have sincerely dreaded the possible consequences of another popular outbreak, within a few weeks issued orders allowing Athanasius to return to his episcopal see.
 Some early reports state that Athanasius spent this period of exile at his family's ancestral tomb in a Christian cemetery.

 Final years and death

 After returning to Alexandria, Athanasius spent his final years repairing all the damage done during the earlier years of violence, dissent, and exile.
 He resumed writing and preaching undisturbed, and characteristically re-emphasized the view of the Incarnation which had been defined at Nicaea.
 On 2 May 373, having consecrated Peter II, one of his presbyters as his successor, Athanasius died peacefully in his own bed, surrounded by his clergy and faithful supporters.

 Works

-In Coptic literature, Athanasius is the first patriarch of Alexandria to use Coptic as well as Greek in his writings.